scana/ok-gradle/README.md

 I want to thank <a href="https://chrisbroadfoot.id.au">Chris Broadfoot</a> for creating <a href="http://gradleplease.appspot.com">http://gradleplease.appspot.com</a> website, which was an inspiration for this plugin.

 ## Roadmap (take it with a grain of salt)
-- local storage for collecting info about most used most used (for sorting purposes)
+- local storage for collecting info about most used artifacts (for sorting purposes)
-- global online db for storing most used artifacts (for sorting purposes)
+- global online db for storing information about most used artifacts (for sorting purposes)
 - settings panel for tweaking things
 - ???